 I was drawn to Ayurveda as a means to continue the sacred traditions and healing practices my parents taught to me as a child.
 I became a Certified Ayurvedic Practitioner, Ayurvedic Bodyworker, and PanchaKarma Technician in 2016 after completing my education and internship at the Kanyakumari School of Ayurveda and Yoga.
-I am currently continuing my learning through programs with Dr. Lad at the Ayurvedic Institute and Dr. Ramadass at Vaidyagrama, while supporting my community as a committee member for the Education and Outreach as well as Diversity committees of the Ayurvedic Association of Wisconsin while virtually meeting and supporting clients.
+I am continuing my learning always and am supporting my community as a committee and board member for the Ayurvedic Association of Wisconsin while mostly meeting and supporting clients virtually.

-I am currently available for new client dosha analysis, complex imbalance consultations, personalized balance and cleanse plans and to lecture and teach classes on Ayurveda, food, meditation, movement and various other vedic topics.
-Ayurvedic bodywork is currently on hold but I will teach you practices that you can self administer.
+I am currently available for new client dosha analysis, complex imbalance consultations, personalized balance and cleanse plans, a small number of in-person treatments and to lecture and teach classes on Ayurveda, food, meditation, movement and various other vedic topics.

 120 min Assessment, 60 min Report of Findings, & 60 min Follow Up Visit